LukeAskew/css-utils/README.md

 # CSS Utility Classes
 ---

-> A library of stylesheet utility classes, based on Emmet short-hand

-## Overview

-OOCSSS.
-Faster.
-Single responsiblity princple
+A collection of CSS [utility classes](http://davidtheclark.com/on-utility-classes/) - based on the [Emmet](http://emmet.io) shorthand conventions - that aid in [object-oriented](http://appendto.com/2014/04/oocss/) CSS development.

 ## The Classes